yahiakala/routing/docs/navigating/navigation-components.md

 The NavLink component is a link that you will likely use in your main layout's sidebar.
 The routing library will set the `active` property on the NavLink to `True` when the NavLink's properties match the current routing context.

-If you are using the default NavLink component, then `active` means it will set it's `role` property to `selected`.
+If you are using the default NavLink component, then `active` means it will set it's `role` property to `active`.
 If the NavLink component is not the default, then how the `active` property behaves is determined by the Base class of the NavLink component.

 ### Navigation Attributes